-** I am unsure if I will be able to take a graduate student for the Fall of 2022, however, I do hope so and expect I will be able to do so.
-The deadline for applications for the Penn State graduate program in Clinical Psychology is December 1, 2021.
+** I am planning to accept a graduate student for the Fall of 2025.
+The deadline for applications for the Penn State graduate program in Clinical Psychology is December 1, 2024.
 Admission to the Clinical Psychology program requires an application to the Graduate School.
 If you are planning on applying to work with me, please contact me by email at klevy@psu.edu with “Prospective Graduate Student” in the subject line prior to submitting your application. **

-Penn State’s Clinical Psychology PhD Program’s interview weekend will be January 31-February 1, 2022.
+Penn State’s Clinical Psychology PhD Program’s interview weekend is to be determined.

 The admissions process in clinical psychology at Penn State is designed to select a group of potential students that will be most likely to succeed and benefit from the strengths of the program.
 These strengths include, but are not limited to, a strong focus both on clinical science and clinical practice and their integration, as well as an integration of adult and child clinical psychology.
 The department also appreciates and values the diverse multicultural influences on both clinical research and psychotherapy.